apollographql/apollo-server/docs/source/integrations/middleware.md

 In the above example, the `app` parameter you provide to `applyMiddleware` is your middleware's top-level representation of your application.
 In Express applications, for example, this variable is commonly named `app`.

+That happens because you are passing this top-level representation **by reference** so into the Apollo Server code, a specific route for Apollo is configured internally and applied to that middleware (Express e.g.).
+For additional information check the implementation code [here](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-express/src/ApolloServer).

 > **Note:** When integrating with hapi, call `applyMiddleware` with `await`.